Time Forge

 Gauging User Interest/Needs

-Using a Google Form, I created a survey to gauge interest and needs students would have wanted to see in a study/focus app.
-Below are some results from the survey.
+Using a Google Form, I created a survey to gauge the interest and needs of 16 college students what they would want to see in a study/focus app.

 Our Solution